The article is part of a series written by Dr. Kevin Pauza

 Because herniated discs are, for the most part, caused by annular tears, and because annular tears can only be effectively treated by being sealed and healed, the best treatment is the Discseel® Procedure.

-The Discseel® Procedure is the only procedure in the world that uses FDA-approved fibrin biologic to repair annulus tears in the herniated disc, preventing the continued seeping of the torn disc’s nucleus pulposus.
+The Discseel® Procedure is the only procedure in the world that uses FDA-approved Fibrin for off-label use to repair annulus tears in the herniated disc, preventing the continued seeping of the torn disc’s nucleus pulposus.
 The biologic may restore the tears by instigating regrowth of torn tissue and stopping the leaking from the spinal disc, thus eliminating back pain, sciatic pain, and other pain caused by herniated discs.